cassioalmeron/CodeReviewAgent/Readme.md

 ### Iterating prompts

-Every analysis records its `promptVersion` and `model`, so prompt/model changes can be compared with numbers, not by eye — the golden set guards detection, the judge guards quality.
+Every assessment records its `promptVersion` and `model`, so prompt/model changes can be compared with numbers, not by eye — the golden set guards detection, the judge guards quality.

 ## Tests